Mac Barnett, the 2025–2026 National Ambassador for Young People’s Literature, is a

-I Want My Hat Back, a Theodor Seuss Geisel Honor Book;
+I Want My Hat Back, which received a Theodor Seuss Geisel Honor, and its companions,

-This Is Not My Hat, winner of the Caldecott Medal and the Kate Greenaway Medal; and
+This Is Not My Hat, which won a Caldecott Medal and a Kate Greenaway Medal, and

 —Publishers Weekly (starred review)